anukul-hub/health_tracker/README.md

-Health Fitness Tracker is a web application that allows users to interact with their health data through an intuitive chatbot interface.
+**Health Tracker** is a web application that allows users to interact with their health data through an intuitive chatbot interface.
 The app uses a backend powered by FastAPI to dynamically generate SQL queries and fetch results from a PostgreSQL database.

 **Features**